Proekt: History and activities

+On 2 June 2023, the Ministry of Justice of Russia added Proekt and its journalists Roman Badanin, Mikhail Rubin, Ekaterina Arenina, Vitalii Soldatskikh, Mikhail Maglov, Polina Machold, Boris Dubakh, Sofia Manevich to the so-called list of "foreign agents".
+It was the first an entity was added to the so-called "list" after it had already been banned under so-called "undesirable organisation" statute.

 Notable investigations

 The first investigations were devoted to different topics.
 Later, the publication began to post materials about secret connections and business activities of Russian officials and parties, corruption schemes of the highest echelons of the Russian government and big business, and the pressure and influence of the Russian government on the media and social networks.
-Investigations were released about people living in the Rublyovka prestigious residential area, the ties between Russian energy company Rosneft and Amaffi, the income of the head of Chechnya Ramzan Kadyrov and Russian official Adam Delimkhanov, as well as a special project "Iron Masks" (Железные маски) dedicated to Russian president Vladimir Putin and his friends.
+Investigations were released about people living in the Rublyovka prestigious residential area, the ties between Russian energy company Rosneft and Amaffi, the income of the head of Chechnya Ramzan Kadyrov and member of the State Duma for Chechnya Adam Delimkhanov, as well as a special project "Iron Masks" (Железные маски) dedicated to Russian president Vladimir Putin and his friends.

 On 1 April 2022, Proekt published an investigation in which it found that Putin is often accompanied by a doctor specialising in thyroid cancer.
 The Kremlin's spokesman, Dmitry Peskov, denied that Putin had undergone surgery for thyroid cancer.

+In 2023, Proekt released the film "His War" about how Vladimir Putin started the war against Ukraine; The large-scale investigation "Lapdogs of war", containing a list of Russian oligarchs involved in the supply of products to the Russian defense industry; An investigation into the Minister of Emergency Situations Aleksandr Kurenkov, in which it found the minister's wife and assets linked to her; The investigation "Iron Masks.
+Final Season", dedicated to Vladimir Putin and Alina Kabaeva; "Everyday Life and Morals of the P. Era", dedicated to the land holdings built around the presidential residence and Vladimir Putin's relatives; "The portrait of Herman Gref, Russia’s most liberal kleptocrat", dedicated to the offshore activities of the CEO of Sberbank, and other significant investigations.